classiebit/eventmie-pro-docs/resources/docs/3.0/events/online-events.md

     ---

-4. When the customer clicks on <larecipe-button type="primary" size="sm" rounded>Online Event</larecipe-button> a popup will open showing those secret details entered above.
+4. When a customer clicks <larecipe-button type="primary" size="sm" rounded>Online Event</larecipe-button>, a popup will display the secret details you entered.

     ---